-Endorsements for Transgender Confusion amidst the Search for Identity
+Endorsements for Transgender Dilemma in the Young

 Dr. Hansen delivers an outstanding look at the transgender phenomenon and how it is affecting our youth in a book which is broad in scope, yet concise.
 He starts with definitions and statistics and then moves to the root causes of the development of dysphoria in children such as trauma and social media use.
 He then takes a deep dive into the problems of hormonal manipulations and surgeries followed by the abrupt change of course of several European nations in using these interventions.
 And all of this backed with useful quotes and references and enhanced by engaging illustrations.